ajulik1997/SWINE/README.txt

     or higher and in the C:\mcstas-## directory
 - Please make sure you have read access to this directory
+- Please make sure you only have one version of
+	McStas installed

 If you are seeing the "The selected instrument file does not use these parameters" error: